CyberT33N/alibaba-stores/README.md

 ## Shipping fees
-It´s important to know that you have very high shipping fees in general on alibaba for low amount of product.
-So in most cases it makes only sense to buy products when your order 100+ items!
+It´s important to know that you have very high shipping fees in general on alibaba for low amount of products.
+So in most cases it makes only sense to buy products when you order 100+ items!
 <br />
 - 3 items - 20 USD
 - 15 items - 50 USD